ABOUT

 David Ziff studied with Marcella Hazan, Diana Kennedy, Lydie Marshall and Virginia Lee, followed by intensive training at La Varenne in Paris.

 Alan met David at Syracuse University in 1964.
 They were involved in a few ventures, including selling cosmetics from their dormitory as well as selling Cutco knives during the riots in New York City in 1968.
-The catering business has been their most successful venture to date.
+This has been their most successful venture to date.

-Excerpt from Alan’s interview in New York Magazine’s New York Weddings, Spring 2005 (page 147):
+Excerpt from Alan’s interview in New York Magazine’s New York Weddings, Spring 2005:

 Tips: How Not to Drive Your Caterer, and Yourself, Crazy